 An introduction to the theory and methodology of structured analysis and design of business information systems.
-Among the many topics introduced are: the systems development cycle, the problem definition and evaluation of existing systems, characteristics of good system design, system control, evaluation of benefits and alternatives, system documentation, conversion and testing, implementation, follow-up, and evaluation.
+Among the many topics introduced are the systems development cycle, problem definition and evaluation of existing systems, characteristics of good system design, system control, evaluation of benefits and alternatives, system documentation, conversion and testing, implementation, follow-up, and evaluation.
 Throughout, human relations are emphasized as well as the goals, methodology, and particular tools and techniques of a top-down approach to analysis and design of business systems.

-Prerequisite: CIS 152 3 CR / (3,0)
+Prerequisite: CIS 152

-CIS 163 Systems Analysis
+Systems Analysis

-This course introduces the learner to the concepts, tools, and techniques of systems analysis.
+This course introduces the learner to the concept, tools, and techniques of systems analysis.
 Topics include the systems development life cycle, the role of systems analysis, information collection, feasibility, the products of systems analysis, repository management, data modelling, and network modelling.
 Object oriented analysis concepts are also discussed.